truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 Select **ffmpeg** in one, and **smbclient** in the other.
 If also selecting **ocrmypdf**, also set the **Tesseract Language Codes** option to use.
 Click **Add** to show the **Language** field then enter either **chi-sim** for simplified Chinese or **eng** for English.
+See [Nextcloud Configuration Settings](#nextcloud-configuration-settings) below for more information.

 Enter either the fully qualified domain name or the IP address and port for your TrueNAS system in **Host** as *##.###.###.##:port#* or *my.domain.com:port#*.
 The **Data Directory Path** is pre-populated with the correct path.